 If you are using financial aid and you make changes to your course enrollment, your financial aid may be affected.
 Several factors can impact whether a change to your enrollment will lead to a change in your financial aid.
 These factors can include the type of aid you are using and the requirements to qualify for that type of aid.
 Many sources of financial aid require at least half-time enrollment (6 credits for undergraduate students, and 5 credits for graduate students).
 You can always contact our Financial Aid Office at 814-867-4244 with questions about your individual financial aid circumstances.

-If you are due a refund of excess financial aid, it will be sent after your aid disburses, usually by the second week of classes.
+If you are due a refund of excess financial aid, it will be sent after your aid disburses.
+Most types of aid will disburse around the first day of classes.
 You should plan to pay for everything you need to begin your courses, including books and materials, without relying on your refund.
 You can enroll in e-Refund in LionPATH to have your refund directly deposited into your bank account.

 If you participate in a deferred or installment payment program or if your tuition is paid by a third party, you and/or the third party will be billed accordingly.
 This may include payment options such as the Penn State Installment Payment Plan, the Penn State World Campus Employer Reimbursement and Tuition Deferment Program, or payment of all or a portion of your bill by your employer or the military.
 As long as you are approved for one of these payment arrangements before your bill is assessed, you will be billed by the terms of your payment arrangement.